iluwatar/java-design-patterns/factory-method/README.md

 ---
+title: "Factory Method Pattern in Java: Enhancing Flexibility with Polymorphic Manufacturing"
-title: Factory Method
+shortTitle: Factory Method
+description: "Learn about the Factory Method pattern in Java.
+Explore examples, uses, benefits, and how it enhances code flexibility and maintenance."
 category: Creational
 language: en
 tag:
   - Encapsulation
   - Gang of Four
   - Instantiation
   - Object composition
   - Polymorphism
 ---

 ## Also known as

 * Virtual Constructor

-## Intent
+## Intent of Factory Method Design Pattern

-Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+Define an interface for creating an object using the Factory Method Pattern, but let subclasses decide which class to instantiate.
+This creational design pattern lets a class defer instantiation to subclasses, enhancing code flexibility and maintenance.

-## Explanation
+## Detailed Explanation of Factory Method Pattern with Real-World Examples

 Real-world example